kubeedge/ianvs/Distributed Synergy AI Benchmarking.md

 ### Details of Modules

 The proposal includes Test Environment Management, Test-case Preparation and Benchmark Presentation in the Distributed Synergy AI benchmarking toolkits, where
-1. Test Environment Management supports the CRUD of Test environments, which include
+1. Test Environment Manager supports the CRUD of Test environments, which basically includes
     - Algorithm-wise configuration
         - Public datasets
         - Pre-processing algorithms